-On November 29, 2007, Chattanooga filed an annual report as required by its tariff, showing the actual cost of gas invoiced by its affiliate Sequent Energy Management ("Sequent" or "SEM") and other suppliers and the applicable benchmark index for each month of the plan year ending June 30, 2007.
-The Staff reviewed Sequent invoices and other supplier invoices which were filed as part of the Company's ACA audit, and the indexes used to calculate the benchmark each month.
-Below is a table summarizing the Company's monthly purchases as compared to the calculated monthly benchmarks.
+On August 31, 2011, Chattanooga filed an annual report as required by its tariff, showing the actual cost of gas invoiced by its affiliate SEM and other suppliers and the applicable benchmark index for each purchase during each month of the plan year ending June 30, 2011.
+Staff reviewed Sequent invoices and other supplier invoices filed as part of the Company's ACA audit, and the indexes used to calculate the benchmark each month.
+The table below summarizes the Company's monthly purchases as compared to the calculated monthly benchmarks.